First, can you tell us a bit about yourself and your role at Bruker?

 In your role as Product Manager, how do you gather and incorporate feedback from the scientific community to guide ongoing improvements or updates to the eWARP system?

 We maintain close relationships with our user community through technical workshops, beta testing programs, and collaborative research projects.
-Feedback is gathered continuously – from performance metrics to usability suggestions – and fed directly into our development pipeline.
+Feedback is gathered continuously; from performance metrics to usability suggestions and fed directly into our development pipeline.
 We also monitor emerging trends in academic literature and industrial applications to anticipate future needs.
 This iterative approach ensures that eWARP evolves in step with the scientific frontier.

 Looking ahead, what technological trends or user demands do you foresee shaping the next generation of EBSD systems beyond eWARP?

-I see a strong push toward multi-modal analysis, where EBSD is integrated seamlessly with techniques like EDS, CL, and even machine learning-based image analysis.
-There’s also growing demand for automated, AI-assisted workflows that reduce user intervention and improve reproducibility.
+I see a strong push toward multi-modal analysis, where EBSD is integrated seamlessly with techniques like EDS, and even machine learning-based analysis.
+There’s also growing interest in automated, AI-assisted workflows that reduce user intervention and improve reproducibility.
+Future EBSD systems will likely offer higher spatial resolution, higher productivity, better data quality and angular resolution and cloud-based data management, enabling collaborative and remote research environments.

 Finally, what excites you most about working on cutting-edge tools like eWARP, and how do you see your work contributing to the broader mission of Bruker in advancing materials analysis?

 Being part of a team that translates scientific challenges into technological solutions is incredibly rewarding.
-At Bruker, our mission is to advance materials analysis through innovation, and I’m proud to contribute to that by helping scientists unlock new insights into the structure and behavior of materials.
+At Bruker, our mission is to advance materials analysis through innovation, and I’m proud to contribute to that by helping engineers and scientists unlock new insights into the structure and behavior of materials.

 About Daniel Goran